nickleus73/AngNode/README.md

 `cd /var/www/html`

-After, if you have execute npm and bower command, you can make it.
+After, if you have execute npm and bower commands, you can make it.